All posts

 • First bad: 2025.04.17 (spike in duplicate_count metric for export_csv)

-CSVFormatter.buildRows switched from collecting lineItems, applying distinctBy(invoiceId), then joining, to a flatMap over nested items without distinct.
-This created duplicates when invoices referenced the same item across sub-accounts.
+::accordion ::accordion-item{title="What changed in the diff?"} CSVFormatter.buildRows switched from collecting lineItems, applying distinctBy(invoiceId), then joining, to a flatMap over nested items without distinct.
+This created duplicates when invoices referenced the same item across sub-accounts. :: ::accordion-item{title="How do we verify the fix fast without surveillance?"}

 • Use read-only repo digest to scope authors and files without tracking individuals.